-Vorini Holdings Inc. owns approximately 60.55% of our outstanding common stock.
-This stockholder is able to control the outcome of matters on which our stockholders are entitled to vote, including the election of our entire board of directors and other significant corporate actions.
-Shares of our common stock held by Vorini Holdings Inc. do not have different or unique voting rights.
-B. Related Party Transactions
+The Hajioannou family owns approximately 56.84% of our outstanding common stock.
+They are able to control the outcome of matters on which our stockholders are entitled to vote, including the election of our entire board of directors and other significant corporate actions.
+Shares of our common stock held by the Hajioannou family do not have different or unique voting rights.